- 1 How to Make Homemade RV Awning Cleaner

 Mix one-quarter of white vinegar with one-gallon water and wash your RV awning with this cleaning solution.
 You can use this cleaner on both materials: fabric and vinyl awnings.

-Although some RV owners said they use bleach, you can only use it in a small amount in comparison to the amount of water.
+Although some RV owners said they use bleach, you can only use it in a small amount compared to the amount of water.
 In other words, you should use the bleach sparingly and only once a year.
 Otherwise, it will discolor the fabric awning or detriment the vinyl stitching.

 Why Do You Need To Clean Your RV Awning?